 Assets and liabilities of foreign operations are translated at the rate of exchange in effect on the balance sheet date; income and expenses are translated at the prevailing monthly average rate of exchange.
 The related translation adjustments are reflected in accumulated other comprehensive income (loss) in the stockholders' equity section of the Consolidated Balance Sheets and in the Consolidated Statements of Comprehensive Income.
-The accumulated currency translation adjustment as of December 31, 2014 and 2013 was \$51 million and \$166 million, respectively.
-The Company has designated its 6% Eurodenominated Notes as a hedge of its net investment in Euro-denominated foreign operations and, accordingly, records the effective portion of gains or losses on this net investment hedge in accumulated other comprehensive income (loss) as part of currency translation adjustments.
+The accumulated currency translation adjustment as of December 31, 2015 and 2014 was \$(80) million and \$51 million, respectively.
+The Company has designated its 6% Euro-denominated Notes as a hedge of its investment in Euro-denominated foreign operations and, accordingly, records the effective portion of gains or losses on this net investment hedge in accumulated other comprehensive income (loss) as part of currency translation adjustments.